 With its close proximity to the nation's capital, strategic location within northern Virginia, and major railroad connections, Prince William County played an important role during the American Civil War.
-Four battles took place within the bounds of the county: the First Battle of Manassas (July 1861, also known as First Bull Run), the Second Battle of Manassas (August 1862, also known as Second Bull Run or Groveton), the Battle of Manassas Station (August 1862, also known as Bristoe Station or Kettle Run), and the Battle of Thoroughfare Gap (August 1862) (Ratcliffe 1978:111).
+Eight battles took place within the bounds of the county: the Battle of Blackburn's Ford (July 1861), the First Battle of Manassas (July 1861, also known as First Bull Run), the Battle of Cockpit Point (January 1862), the Second Battle of Manassas (August 1862, also known as Second Bull Run or Groveton), the Battle of Manassas Station (August 1862, also known as Bristoe Station or Kettle Run), the Battle of Thoroughfare Gap (August 1862), the Battle of Bristoe Station (October 1863), and the Battle of Buckland Mills (October 1863) (Ratcliffe 1978:111).